Phenytoin and St. John's Wort: Can You Take Them Together?

 Which specific products are affected?

-• Dilantin (capsules, chewable tabs, oral suspension)
+• Dilantin (capsules, chewable tablets, oral suspension)

 • Phenytek (extended-release capsules)